devonartis/aws-security-workshops/docs/builder-sessions/permission-boundaries-verify.md

 * Next you will create an IAM Role.
 Choose Lambda as the service for this role.
 Attach the policy you just created and the permission boundary (which will most likely be named:  **identity-ex-permissionboundary-ares-lambda**)

+> Keep in mind the resource restrictions put in place which will require you to use a certain name for the role.
+What is the resource restriction identifier that was given to you?

 ## Task 3 - Create a Lambda function

 * Finally you will create a **Node.js 8.10** Lambda function using the code below and attach the IAM role you just created to it.
 You will need to replace `"ELB_ACCESS_LOGS_BUCKET_NAME"` with bucket from your account that begins with `"identity-ex-ares*"`.